Hilo-Hilo/DeepSeek-OCR-Web/DOCKER.md

 ### CUDA Compatibility Warnings

-Warnings about CUDA capabilities (e.g., sm_121 for Blackwell GPUs) are expected.
-The inference code handles these via:
+Warnings about CUDA capabilities (e.g., `sm_121` for Blackwell GPUs) can appear depending on the exact PyTorch build in the container.

+The Hugging Face inference scripts will **try GPU first** when CUDA is available.
+They will automatically **fall back to CPU only if CUDA fails at runtime**.
+This prevents hard failures, but OCR will run significantly slower when CPU fallback is used.

+Mitigations used by this repo:
 - `PYTORCH_JIT=0` environment variable
-- `torch._dynamo.config.suppress_errors = True` in inference scripts
+- Automatic CPU fallback when the GPU arch is not supported

 ### Build Failures